 - Olympic Air (Aegean Air) – During peak season, these airlines operate up to 9 flights a day from Athens to Santorini.
 The tickets can be easily bought online from Aviasales.
 They operate various flights ranging from Dash 8 prop planes (70 passengers) to Airbus 320 (168 passengers).

 - Ryanair- It only functions for a specific period of time.
-Starting 26th March, it has 1 flight per day (at 7:15 am) which ends by October 24th.
-During peak season, they also run an evening flight (at 11:10 pm), from 1st of June up till 30th September.
+Starting on 26th March, it has 1 flight per day (at 7:15 am) which ends on October 24th.
+During peak season, they also run an evening flight (at 11:10 pm), from the 1st of June up till the 30th of September.

 - Sky express

-In the wintertime, the flights from Athens to Santorini are reduced to 3-4, as there aren’t many tourists during the off-season.
+In winter, the flights from Athens to Santorini are reduced to 3-4, as there aren’t many tourists during the off-season.

 How Far Is Athens From Santorini by Plane